Zbigniew Rybczyński: Awards

 Rybczyński's first solo exhibition – "A Treatise on the Visual Image", shown in 2009 at Art Stations in Poznań, the WRO Art Center in Wrocław, and the Center of Contemporary Art Znaki Czasu in Toruń – focused attention on his unique artistic and scientific achievements, presenting his work in the context not only of film, but of contemporary fine arts.

-Rybczyński was also active in an avant-garde group "Warsztat Formy Filmowej", and had cooperated with Se-Ma-For Studios in Łódź, where he authored a series of short films, including: Plamuz (1973), Zupa (1974), Nowa książka (1975), and Tango (1981).
+Rybczyński was also active in an avant-garde group "Warsztat Formy Filmowej", and had cooperated with Se-Ma-For Studios in Łódź, where he authored a series of short films, including: Plamuz (1973), Zupa (1974) and Nowa książka (1975).

-Tango was his big success, winning the Oscar Award for Best Animated Short in 1983.

-After winning the Academy Award, Rybczyński moved to New York and embarked on a career directing music videos in the early years of MTV.
+After winning the Academy Award for Tango, Rybczyński moved to New York and embarked on a career directing music videos in the early years of MTV.
 Rybczyński created dozens of music videos for artists including Art of Noise, Mick Jagger, Simple Minds, Pet Shop Boys, Chuck Mangione, The Alan Parsons Project, Yoko Ono, Lou Reed, Supertramp, Rush, Propaganda, and Lady Pank.
 His clip for John Lennon's Imagine was created as a showpiece for HDTV technology.
 Rybczyński won several MTV Awards, including the coveted Video Vanguard Award for his radical contributions to the form.

 Rybczyński is a recognized pioneer in HDTV technology.
 In 1990, he produced the HDTV program The Orchestra for the Japanese market.
 This suite of classical music videos won many awards (including the Primetime Emmy Award for Outstanding Special Visual Effects).
 The program, created in HDTV, was broadcast in standard resolution by PBS as part of their Great Performances series in the US, as HDTV was not widely available to viewers until a decade later.
 Segments of this program are regularly featured on the Classic Arts Showcase channel in the U.S.

 Frustrated with the quality of available chroma key technology — the process of removing a specific color frequency from film and video that had become essential to his work — Rybczyński began to author his own chromakey software in the 1990s.
 This led to an R&D position with the Los Angeles Ultimatte Corporation, longtime industry leaders in chromakey technology.